wanliAlex/A-Foodie-Map-for-Melbourne/README.md

 > Up to now, I would say I have a broader palate in food.
 But I have to say that palate is a very personalized thing and if I do not include the food you like in this foodie map accidentally, feel free to submit your pull request and share your favorite food to everyone :)

 ## How do I rate the restaurant?
 > I will not give a quantified rate like 1 to 5 for the restaurants because it is really hard to quantify a flavor.
-If you want to know how much I like these restaurants, I would say I prefer to drive an hour to these restaurants than to go to the restaurant in 5 minutes walk.
+If you want to know how much I like these restaurants, I would say I prefer to drive an hour to these restaurants than to go to the restaurant in 5 minutes walk distance.

 ## Here come the restaurants!
 - [A Foodie Map for Melbourne](https://github.com/wanliAlex/A-Foodie-Map-for-Melbourne/blob/main/Foodie%20Map.md)